GAGGIUINO/gaggiuino.github.io/docs/learning/functions-guide.md

 To access the **Profile Rename** screen long press on a profile from the **Home** screen.
 - **Profile**: Change a profile’s name.
 - **Load Default**: Reload the settings and values for that profile slot back to default.
+Returns to **Home** screen without setting profile as default.
 - **Okay**: Renames the selected profile and sets it to the default profile that will load at start-up.
 Renaming is not required to set to default.

 # Brew